Skip to Content

 When you apply for a residence permit, you must have a valid passport issued by your country of nationality.

-• As of 1 September 2024, we cannot grant you a residence permit if you do not have a passport issued by your country of nationality.
-If you, for instance, have a refugee travel document or an alien’s passport issued by Finland or some other country, you cannot get a residence permit in Finland.
+• As of 1 September 2024, we usually cannot grant you a residence permit if you do not have a passport issued by your country of nationality.
+If you, for instance, have a refugee travel document or an alien’s passport issued by Finland or some other country, you will not necessarily be able to get a residence permit in Finland.

 When making a decision on your application, the protection of family life and the best interest of the child are taken into account.